VChasiotis/WeatherApp/README.md

 the corresponding data are displayed in the corresponding sections.
 Finally, it also provides a line graph that showcases the maximum temperatures of each date available.

 Installation Guide:
+Download the .rar file and launch the index.html file to run the code.